rskiaa/rskiaa/README.md

 - 👋 Hi, I’m @rskiaa
 - 👀 I’m interested in UI/UX Design
 - 🌱 I’m currently learning Flutter|Python|ML/AI
-- 💞️ I’m looking to collaborate on UI/UX Design
+- 💞️ I’m looking to collaborate on UI/UX Design Figma

 <!---
 rskiaa/rskiaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.